FREE U.S. SHIPPING ON RETAIL ORDERS OF $75+

 SA is also considered a keratolytic medication, which causes the top layer of skin cells to soften and shed.

 For these reasons, salicylic acid is a popular ingredient in the skincare world and is effective in reducing acne by exfoliating the skin and keeping pores clear.
+So if you are wondering how to use salicyclic acid for acne, look no further, we have got you covered.

 How Salicylic Acid Can Benefit Your Skin?